From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Problem setting

-Interestingly, Definition~\ref{def:input-output-spectra} includes the important case, where we are given FRF measurements $\{H(e^{j\hat{\omega}_k})\}_{k\in\mathbb{Z}_{[0,M-1]}}$ to be used as our frequency-domain data, as detailed in Example~\ref{ex:FRF-measurements} below.
-Note that Definition~\ref{def:input-output-spectra} implicitly restricts the frequency-domain data to be obtained from steady-state, i.e., periodic, time-domain data due to the absence of transient phenomena in~\eqref{eq:fd-system}.
-Definition~\ref{def:input-output-spectra} is also commonly used in subspace identification literature, see, e.g.,~\cite{McKelvey1996,Overschee1996,Cauberghe2006}.
-A practical and simple method to obtain data that adheres to Definition~\ref{def:input-output-spectra} is, as illustrated in Example~\ref{ex:noisy-simulation}, by measuring sufficiently long for the transient to dampen out and, subsequently, discarding the initial part of the data where transient phenomena play a significant role.
-We also note that $\hat{X}_k$ can be eliminated from~\eqref{eq:fd-system} such that $(\hat{U}_{[0,M-1]},\hat{Y}_{[0,M-1]})$ is an input-output spectrum of $\Sigma$, if and only if
+for all $k\in\mathbb{Z}_{[0,M-1]}$.
+In that case, the triplet $(\hat{U}_{[0,M-1]},\hat{X}_{[0,M-1]},\hat{Y}_{[0,M-1]})$ is called an input-state-output spectrum of $\Sigma$, and the pair $(\hat{U}_{[0,M-1]},\hat{X}_{[0,M-1]})$ is called an input-state spectrum of $\Sigma$. \end{definition} Definition~\ref{def:input-output-spectra} is also commonly used in subspace identification literature, see, e.g.,~\cite{McKelvey1996,Overschee1996,Cauberghe2006}.
+Note that Definition~\ref{def:input-output-spectra} does not include any transient phenomena.
+A practical and simple method to obtain data that adheres to Definition~\ref{def:input-output-spectra} is, as illustrated in Example~\ref{ex:noisy-simulation} and Section~\ref{sec:case-study-freepc}, by (pre-stabilizing the system, if needed, and) measuring sufficiently long for the transient to dampen out and, subsequently, discarding the initial part of the data where transient phenomena play a significant role.
+Recently, this restriction to steady-state data was relaxed in~\cite{Meijer2025-cdc-arxiv} to accommodate also non-steady-state data.
+Definition~\ref{def:input-output-spectra} can also be applied directly to FRF measurements $\{H(e^{j\hat{\omega}_k})\}_{k\in\mathbb{Z}_{[0,M-1]}}$, as detailed in Remark~\ref{rem:FRF-measurements} below.
+To see this, note that $\hat{X}_k$ can be eliminated from~\eqref{eq:fd-system} such that $(\hat{U}_{[0,M-1]},\hat{Y}_{[0,M-1]})$ is an input-output spectrum of $\Sigma$, if and only if